In Romans 8.1, Paul recorded an exhilarating thought:

 "There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit."

-Remarkably, these 26 words (there are only 15 in Greek) soundly refute at least three prominent denominational errors.
+Remarkably, these 26 words (there are only 15 in Greek) soundly refute at least three prominent religious errors.

 First, this passage conflicts with the doctrine known as "unconditional salvation," which alleges that everyone will be saved ultimately, regardless of the choices we make in this life.